An Empirical Study on Text-Independent Speaker Verification based on the GE2E Method: Introduction

 Speaker recognition (SR) is the task of recognizing the speaker's identity based on their voice.
-It is a very active research area with notable applications in various fields such as biometric authentication, forensics, security, speech recognition, and speaker diarization, which has contributed to steady interest towards this discipline~\cite{bookbeigi}.
+It is a very active research area with notable applications in various fields such as biometric authentication, forensics, security, and speech recognition, which has contributed to steady interest towards this discipline~\cite{bookbeigi}.
 Moreover, SR has become popular technology for remote authentication, especially in the advancement of telecommunications and networking~\cite{628714}.
 Human speech is one of the most complex natural signals and contains a lot of information, which makes it unique for every person and enables us to create SR systems based on those properties.

-Speaker verification (SV) and speaker identification (SI) are two important subtasks of SR. Speaker verification is the task of authenticating a person's claimed identity as genuine or imposter.
-Speaker identification on the other hand, is the task of identifying an unknown person's identity from a pool of known speakers.
+Speaker verification (SV) and speaker identification (SI) are two important subtasks of SR. SV is the task of authenticating a person's claimed identity as genuine or imposter.
+SI on the other hand, is the task of identifying an unknown person's identity from a pool of known speakers.
 Together with SV and SI, SR is the process of identifying an unknown speaker's identity in the general case, by first verifying and then identifying.

-The speaker verification process can generally be divided into three steps of training, enrollment, and evaluation~\cite{365379}.
+The SV process can generally be divided into three steps of training, enrollment, and evaluation~\cite{365379}.
 In training stage, the speaker-specific features are extracted to create a background model for the speaker representation using the available signals.
-In the enrollment phase, using the background model, which is the trained network in the case of DL techniques, speaker utterances are utilized to create the speaker models.
-Finally in the evaluation step, test speaker models are created by feeding the test utterances to the background model.
+In the enrollment phase, using the background model, which is the trained network in the case of deep learning (DL) techniques, speech utterances are utilized to create the speaker models.
+Finally, in the evaluation step, test speaker models are created by feeding the test utterances to the background model.
 They are compared to already registered speaker models in order to check the similarity between them.
+Furthermore, depending on the restrictions of the utterances used for enrollment and verification, SV models usually fall into one of the two categories: text-dependent speaker verification (TDSV) and text-independent speaker verification (TISV)~\cite{wan2017generalized}.
+In TDSV, the same text is used for enrollment and evaluation phases, while in TISV, there are no constraints on the enrollment or verification utterances, exposing a larger variability of phonemes and utterance durations~\cite{KINNUNEN201012, 10.1155/S1110865704310024}.
+Combined with a keyword spotting (KWS) System, TDSV can be integrated into an intelligent personal assistant such as Apple Siri, Amazon Alexa, Google Now and Microsoft Cortana, where KWS and TDSV serve as a keyword voice-authenticated wake-up to enable the following voice interaction~\cite{7472652, zhang2017endtoend, 6854363}.